-Dresden will establish provisions for out-of-service requirements of the HCVS and compensatory measures.
-The following provisions will be documented in a Site Specific control document:
+Limerick will establish provisions for out-of-service requirements of the HCVS and compensatory measures.

+The following provisions will be documented in the Limerick HCVS Program document.

-The provisions for out-of-service requirements for HCVS functionality are applicable in Modes 1, 2 and 3:
+The provisions for out-of-service requirements for HCVS are applicable in Modes 1, 2 and 3.

-- If for up to 90 consecutive days, the primary or alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If for up to 30 days, the primary and alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If the out of service times exceed 30 or 90 days as described above, the following actions will be performed: - The condition will entered into the corrective action system, - The HCVS availability will be restored in a manner consistent with plant procedures, - A cause assessment will be performed to prevent future loss of function for similar causes. - o Initiate action to implement appropriate compensatory actions.
+- If for up to 90 consecutive days, the primary or alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If for up to 30 days, the primary and alternate means of HCVS operation are non-functional, no compensatory actions are necessary. - If the out of service times exceed 30 or 90 days as described above, the following actions will be performed: - o The condition will entered into the corrective action system. - The HCVS availability will be restored in a manner consistent with plant procedures, - A cause assessment will be performed to prevent future unavailability for similar causes. - Actions will be initiated to implement appropriate compensatory actions.

-The Dresden OIP describes programmatic controls that appear to be consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The Limerick OIP describes programmatic controls that, pending resolution of open items, appear to be consistent with the guidance found in NEI 13-02, endorsed, in part, by JLD-ISG-2013-02 as an acceptable means for implementing applicable requirements of Order EA-13-109.
 NRC staff determined that procedure development appears to be in accordance with existing industry protocols.
 The provisions for out-of-service requirements appear to reflect consideration of the probability of an ELAP requiring severe accident venting and the consequences of a failure to vent under such conditions.
-The licensee has identified the need to provide procedures for HCVS operation.
+The licensee identified an open item to provide the procedures for HCVS operation.

-Open Item: Make available for NRC staff audit procedures for HCVS operation.
+Open Item: Make available for NRC staff audit the procedures for HCVS operation.